Program: B.A., Africana Studies

 African and African-American Humanities and Cultural Studies

 The Africana Studies (AFRS) major is a multidisciplinary academic major (45 units) designed for students who wish to gain an understanding of the history, psychology, sociology, literature, culture and education of African-Americans and other Africans in the diaspora and the continent.
 The three specific options within the major enable students to concentrate their efforts on certain aspects of this broad subject.
 These options are intended to enhance students’ preparation for both graduate school and employment.
-By carefully selecting Title 5 and General Education courses in consultation with a AFRS advisor, students majoring in AFRS also have the opportunity to complete a second major.
+By carefully selecting General Education courses in consultation with an AFRS advisor, students majoring in AFRS also have the opportunity to complete a second major.
 For example, a double major in AFRS and Urban Studies and Planning can be completed with the selection of Option II (below) plus the core course requirements in Urban Studies and Planning.
 Consult an advisor for other possible combinations within the major.